dgist-cvlab/Flow4D/README.md

 ## Notice

-Flow4D has been integrated into [OpenSceneFlow](https://github.com/KTH-RPL/OpenSceneFlow).<br>
+**Flow4D has been integrated into [OpenSceneFlow](https://github.com/KTH-RPL/OpenSceneFlow).**
-Please visit the OpenSceneFlow repository for the latest updates and developments.
+Please visit the [OpenSceneFlow](https://github.com/KTH-RPL/OpenSceneFlow) repository for the latest updates and developments.

+This repo saved README, and quick core file in Flow4D for a quick reference.
+The old source code branch is also [available here](https://github.com/dgist-cvlab/Flow4D/tree/source).

 ## Requirements